 If you are not in a rush, you can travel around the cities by bus.
 You may need to learn the local language as well if you want to take a public bus.
 This can be a bit overwhelming unless you go with a professional English speaking guide.
 Alternatively, you can book a privately operated bus offered by a tour agency.
-By this way, you may be able to travel with a group of other tourists.
+In this way, you may be able to travel with a group of other tourists.

 4. By boat

 Remember the Mekong River?
 This river is also a popular route to get around Vietnam.
-There are many private companies offering cruise tour, giving you a chance to enjoy the trip in the most convenient way.
+There are many private companies offering cruise tours, giving you a chance to enjoy the trip in the most convenient way.
 Do your research carefully in order to get the best prices from a reputable travel company.

 5. Renting a car